psa-jforestier/bankopoly/README.md

 ```

 Copy the file`config/parameters.php.dist` to `config/pararmeters.php` and edit it.
 In this file, you can indicate the Database URN, etc...
+To initialize the database, run the script `./src/init.php`.

 # Playing